Five Minnesota United story lines as players report for a new season

 Here are five story lines to follow:

-1. Argentina news outlets last week reported Loons star Emanuel Reynoso is facing a potential trial back in his hometown for a December 2001 arrest.
-He was jailed for more than a week at that time, accused of making threats with a gun and beating a 16-year-old minor.
+1. Argentina news outlets last week reported Loons star Emanuel Reynoso is facing a potential trial back in his hometown for a December 2021 arrest.
+He was jailed for more than a week at the time, accused of making threats with a gun and beating a 16-year-old minor.

 Thirteen months later, prosecutors concluded the case could move to a trial.
 If convicted, he'd a sentence ranging from a year to five years.
 One of Reynoso's lawyers told Spanish-language newspaper La Voz his client would appeal.